 Shannon is an awarding winning self-taught artist who is new to the area.
 As she says Senior Process Engineer by day, Artist at night.
 Originally from Western New York, art has been a part of her life for as long as she can remember.
 She dabbles in all types of mediums- paint, wood, fiber arts, sculpture, etc. and finds inspiration in the oddest of places.
 Shannon is always looking for ways to challenge herself, a picture will form in her head and she will just go for it not knowing if it will work out or not, or give her random supplies to see what she can come up with (rarely does she use objects as they were intended to be used).
 Many of her works have been in exhibitions, offices and holiday signs in her front yard.
 Every piece that she does is colorful and with the intent to make you smile.

 Out Fishing - It is amazing to Shannon all of the cool wildlife that we have in our waterways and the different species of trout there are.

 Pamela has lived in Sheffield, PA her entire life.
 She is a retired registered nurse.
 She enjoys hand painting furniture and knitting using yarn from her alpacas.
 She also enjoys felting with alpaca fiber, as evidenced by brook trout scene!
 She enjoys gardening and spending time outdoors.

-Kent S. Wilson (Stearns)
+Kent Stearns Wilson

 Curtis C. Anderson